 Homesteading with your RV opens up a world of possibilities.
-You could live a gypsy lifestyle and travel around the country, or you could park your RV, plant crops, and live off the land.
+You could live a nomad lifestyle and travel around the country, or you could park your RV, plant crops, and live off the land.
 An RV homesteading existence is a return to the simple life with so many benefits for you.

 One of the leading principles we live by is that our efforts should generate a return.
 Investing (both financially and in terms of your “sweat equity”) should grow your asset base, improve your quality of life, and ultimately help set you up for the future.
 Homesteading does offer these benefits.

 If you have decided to start a homesteading life, you are first faced with three fundamental options.

 - Use all your financial nest eggs, and probably also get a bank loan, to buy a house and property to start your homesteading activities.

 - Spend considerably less money and buy a plot of land and an RV, which you will permanently base on the purchased land.

 - Only buy an RV and make travel one of the benefits of your new lifestyle.